Central European Music, Long Nineteenth Century, Rock Music

 Articles in refereed books and journals:

-“Settling for Second Best: Brahms's Männerchöre in Historical Context.”
+“Settling for Second Best: Brahms’s Männerchöre in Historical Context.”
 In Rethinking Brahms, edited by Nicole Grimes and Reuben Philipps.
-Cambridge: Cambridge University Press, in press.
+Cambridge: Cambridge University Press, in press (expected 2022).

 “‘You Don’t Just Stick It Together’; or, Things Paul (and John) Pinched from Brian,” Rock Music Studies 8 (May 2021): in press.

-“Carl Goldmark and Cosmopolitanism.”
+“Carl Goldmark and Cosmopolitan Patriotism.”
 In Music History and Cosmopolitanism, edited by Anastasia Belina-Johnson, Kaarina Kilpiö, and Derek B. Scott, pp. 47–58 Abingdon, UK: Routledge, 2019.

 “Heimat is Where the Heart Is; or, How Hungarian was Goldmark?”
 Austrian History Yearbook 47 (2017): 235–54.